Brain Health

 According to researcher Lige Leng, PhD, “We speculate that the decline of Menin expression in the hypothalamus with age may be one of the driving factors of aging, and Menin may be the key protein connecting the genetic, inflammatory, and metabolic factors of aging.”

 Dr. Leng thinks that supplementing with D-serine might be able to offset some of the decline in Menin.
-Other tests at his lab demonstrate that supplementing with D-serine can improve brain function with better cognition, learning and balance.
+Other tests at his lab demonstrate that supplementing with D-serine can improve brain function with better cognition, learning, and balance.
 In these tests, D-serine also supported better bone strength and younger-looking skin.

 Plus, a variety of studies by other researchers shows the value of D-serine.
-Studies in France and Canada have confirmed that a drop in your D-serine level can speed aging.
+Studies in France and Canada have confirmed that a drop in your D-serine level can speed up aging.

 Overeating can overwhelm the hypothalamus